thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 The key idea behind DREAD is that it introduces a degree of consistency into risk assessment.
 Rather than relying solely on intuition, teams evaluate each threat against the same set of criteria, making it easier to compare risks and prioritize remediation efforts.
 DREAD isn't as widely used today as it once was – many organizations have adopted alternative risk-scoring methodologies – but it remains a useful way to understand the factors that contribute to the overall severity of a threat.

-#### Story-Driven Threat Modelling
+#### Story-Driven Threat Modeling

 So far, we've looked at methods for identifying and evaluating threats.
-Let's now shift gears and talk about an approach to threat modelling: Story-Driven Threat Modelling.
-It is exactly what it sounds like: performing threat modelling against a user story or a specific piece of functionality.
+Let's now shift gears and talk about an approach to threat modeling: Story-Driven Threat Modeling.
+It is exactly what it sounds like: performing threat modeling against a user story or a specific piece of functionality.

 Imagine you have an expense reimbursement application.
 Today, employees can log in, submit expense claims, and view the status of their reimbursements.
 Tomorrow, the product team decides to introduce a new feature that allows users to upload supporting documents for each claim.
 This new functionality becomes the focus of your threat model.